 - 8.8 grams without antenna & pigtail.

-The AKK Infinite DVR measures 36 x 36 mm and weights almost 9 grams.
-Maximum thickness is 6.87 mm.
+The AKK Infinite DVR measures 36 x 36 mm and weighs almost 9 grams.
+The maximum thickness is 6.87 mm.
 It can be stackable with other boards (30.5 by 30.5 mm screw distance).
 By comparison, it is quite larger than the AKK FX3 VTX.
 Also almost twice heavier.

-On front side of the board are located the following: SD card slot, LED indicators (2x RED, 4x Blue), DVR indicator, and control buttons.
-There are two buttons, one to setup the VTX (channel, band, power) and one to control the DVR (start/stop video recording).
+On the front side of the board are located the following: SD card slot, LED indicators (2x RED, 4x Blue), DVR indicator, and control buttons.
+There are two buttons, one to set up the VTX (channel, band, power) and one to control the DVR (start/stop video recording).
 On the rear part of the PCB is located the shielded transmission module and the MMCX antenna connector.

 AKK Infinite DVR pin out & color coding (left to right)

 - DC input (7 – 26 v) – Red;

 - 5V out for camera – Red;